hmcts/fact-data-api/README.md

    ```
 5. The application should now be running and accessible at `http://localhost:8989`.

+## Legacy data migration

+The `migration` sub-module exposes a helper endpoint that imports data from the legacy FaCT application.

+- Configure the legacy API base URL via the `FACT_MIGRATION_SOURCE_BASE_URL` environment variable (defaults to `http://localhost:8080`).
+Values can be stored in a local `.env` file.
+- Execute the migration by calling `POST /migration/import`.
+The endpoint deserialises the legacy export payload and stores it through the new JPA entities.
+- The migration is designed to run once.
+Subsequent calls return `409 Conflict`, ensuring the legacy endpoint is not invoked again unless the database is reset manually.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details